Be Prepared And Plan In Advance Of A Disaster

 But remember, disaster can strike quickly and without warning.
 It can force you to evacuate your neighborhood or confine you to your home, and your family may be without basic services like water, gas, electricity, and telephones, or access to stores and other services for several hours or days.
 While public safety personnel will be on the scene after a disaster, they cannot reach everyone right away.

 Therefore, the best way to make your family and your home safe is to be prepared before disaster strikes.

 The Redwood City Fire Department urges everyone to be responsible for their own and their family's safety and emergency preparedness by taking the time now to plan for such a situation.
-It's recommended that people be self-reliant, that is, able to get along without any outside services or assistance, for three days (click here for an example of a three-day survival kit).
+It's recommended that people be self-reliant, that is, able to get along without any outside services or assistance, for five to seven days.

 - "Are You Ready?" is a one-to-two hour single class that provides the basics of what to do before, during, and after a disaster.

 - Community Emergency Response Team (CERT) training program offers a series of classes (20 hours total) during which you'll learn more in-depth, crucial information about fire safety, light search and rescue, team organization, disaster medical operations, and more.

 - SMCReady - lots of disaster preparation info and resources from San Mateo County